Thaneluna/Thaneluna.github.io/essays/why-javascript-succeeds.md

 }</p>
 </code></p>

 Code such as this is easily manipulated in javascript and is much more easier to use.
-There isn't a need for a main function, as well as an identifier for the auxilary functions.
+There isn't a need for a main function, as well as an identifier for the auxillary functions.
 This is what makes javascript a successful language.
 However, javascript compared to the cpp language does have similar syntax.
 For example, creating a variable in both javascript and cpp; var, let, const are used in both.
 Because of this, I hope to know the difference as I progress through this course.

 <blockquote>JavaScript is easier to type, but more work for the interpreter at runtime.
 So while you can type up a program in JavaScript much quicker than C++, JavaScript code runs much slower.